Integration software has historically been one of the most dreaded areas of information technology.

 In order to achieve a seamless connection of the various components, the integration should be properly planned.
 The enhanced productivity is a huge asset to the organization when done effectively.
 On the other hand, running separate systems is necessary if different platforms cannot communicate with one another, which reduces efficiency.

 This can bog down information processes, which slows organizational decision-making.
 And that can impact productivity and slow your company’s revenue generation activities.

 For example, perhaps your company needs to create or enable ERP integration to connect a front-end application like Shopify or Magento to your back-end ERP system.

-Integration software can help you do this and a whole lot more.
-Integration software standardizes and centralizes point-to-point integration methods across the entire enterprise’s infrastructure, so data previously stuck in silos can be liberated and flow more freely.
+Integration software standardizes and centralizes point-to-point integration methods across the entire enterprise’s infrastructure, so data previously stuck in silos can be liberated and flow freely.
+It can help you do this and a whole lot more.

 Let’s examine some of the types of solutions that make up the broader field of integration software.

 EAI – Enterprise Application Integration